mty22/krunker.io-translations/README.md

 <br>
 </div>

 If you can't find anything, then please [create an issue](https://github.com/mty22/krunker.io-translations/issues/new) before commencing work!
+Please note that in some cases where there is an existing language in the game which needs updats, you can skip this step and commence work immediatley!

-**Once approval is given**, feel free to grab a copy of the [English](https://github.com/mty22/krunker.io-translations/blob/main/en.js) language file, find a buddy and translate where possible.
+After creating an issuee and **once approval is given** within the same issue, feel free to grab a copy of the [English](https://github.com/mty22/krunker.io-translations/blob/main/en.js) language file, find a buddy and translate where possible.
 If you work on a language translation without approval, you may not be eligible for KR Payment(s).

 In the scenario where an issue was created and closed, please comment on the original language issue and we will considering adding it in the future.